Best User Analytics Tools for SaaS

 This medium-term analytics lets you build user segments and funnels based on your user activity in an intentional way.

 This allows you to see who is doing what in your app.
-You can instantly act upon these analytics by crafting in-app experiences that help struggling users proceed further down the user journey.
+With both quantitative and qualitative data, you can instantly act upon these analytics.
+You can build in-app experiences that help struggling users proceed further down the user journey.

 But that’s not the only incredible thing about Userpilot.